eclipse-vertx/vert.x/core_manual_java.md

 In the above example, a PUT request to `/myblog/post1` would result in the variable `blogName` getting the value `myblog` and the variable `post` getting the value `post1`.

-Valid parameter names must start with a letter of the alphabet and be followed by any letters of the alphabet or digits.
+Valid parameter names must start with a letter of the alphabet and be followed by any letters of the alphabet or digits or the underscore character.

 ## Extracting params using Regular Expressions